How to Make Your Own Hand Sanitizer

 - can substitute glycerin

-- ¼ teaspoon Vitamin E oil (will help keep your hands soft)
+- ¼ teaspoon Vitamin E oil or Coconut oil (will help keep your hands soft)

 - 5-10 drops lavender essential oil